How did a prior school teacher, school counselor, and university professor end up being a full-time blogger?

 However, they all had one thing in common.

-This did not mean I worked less hours.
+This did not mean I worked fewer hours.

 It meant I worked a non-traditional schedule and I slept a lot less since I was with my family during their waking hours, and I worked late nights, early mornings, and sometimes in-between.

-While each of these businesses were in different markets, they all had something in common.
+While each of these businesses was in different markets, they all had something in common.
 They started with a blog, aka – they each had a website so people could find me online.

 While I had an online presence with my Mary Kay Cosmetics business, appraisal business, and real estate business, I did minimal to create my business website for each.

-Mary Kay offered an option for all consultants to have a ‘company’ website.
-It was a simple template that populated all my business information after I filled in a form with the information I wanted to show on my website.
+Mary Kay offered an option for all consultants to have a company website.
+It was a simple template that populated all my business information after I filled in a form with the details I wanted to show on my website (name, phone number, etc.)

-I had a similar setup for my appraisal business, using the template offered by my appraisal software company that I purchased to complete the actual appraisal document.
+I had a similar setup for my appraisal business, using the template offered by my appraisal software company.

 It was so simple!

-Reality hit when I decided to start a business with no company template, no fill in the blanks and no pre-written blog articles.
+Reality hit when I decided to start a private business with no company template, no fill-in-the-blanks options, and no pre-written blog posts.

 I remember thinking, “Do I really have to write my own blog posts?”

-The first was a college and career consulting business that I started in 2013.
-I did not know one thing about building a website, marketing, or connecting with like-minded people via the internet even though I had an online presence in three prior businesses for years.
+The first business was a college and career consulting business that I started in 2013.
+I did not know one thing about building a website, how to market my services online, or connecting with like-minded people via the internet even though I had an online presence in three prior businesses for years.

-Writing was not a challenge for me and I had years of information and experience to share, and I knew how to get updated research to share.
-What I didn’t know was how to put all this into an article format and make it appear all neat and perfectly laid out on my website!
-Oh wait – I remembered that I didn’t even have a website because I wasn’t sure how to create one so I had a place to put my blog posts!
+What I didn’t know was how to put all this into a blog post format and make it appear all neat and perfectly laid out on my website.
+I didn’t even know how to create a website to put the blog posts on once they were written!

 My prior businesses had been face-to-face when I built my clientele.
 I ‘beat the path’ as they say, building my businesses through intense work and getting in front of people.

-I knew how to work hard, how to follow a plan, and how to set personal and business goals.
+I knew how to work hard, follow a plan, and set personal and business goals.